top of page

 Learning about the health benefits of the food and positive talk play a huge role in making the change too.

 Everyday, my client, Marie had a muffin & a coffee.
 She enjoyed the coffee, but decided that the muffin needed to go as a step toward her health goals.
-Telling herself just to stop having the muffin didn't work, after a couple of days, she can't resist the muffin and and often buys another one for later!
-Saying "I can't have the muffin". resulted in Marie thinking about the muffin even more than before!
+Telling herself just to stop having the muffin didn't work, after a couple of days, she couldn't resist the muffin Saying "I can't have the muffin". resulted in Marie thinking about the muffin even more than before!
 The sense of failure was demoralising.

 Each day, the additions varied, sometimes carrots, 4-5 nuts, etc.

-After a couple of weeks, Marie had time for some baking, so she made some healthier, smaller muffins.
+After a couple of weeks, Marie had time for some baking, so she made some oat & nut cookies.

 Hang a new habit to an existing habit.
-This pic above shows adding piece of fruit (the goal) to an existing habit (having a cup of tea
+This pic shows adding piece of fruit (the new habit) to an existing habit of having a cup of tea.

 Visualise yourself having more energy and positivity